isinyaaa/paralela-minieps/contention/README.md

 generates a CSV file with the data we need.
 The script is called `collect.py`.

-We notice that, due to formatting, there isn't enough precision to measure results accurately.
+We notice that, due to formatting, there isn't enough precision to measure results accurately (see Figure 1).

 ![small](images/small.png)

 Thus, we decide to change the code to use the `tv_usec` field of the `timeval` struct.
-Now, notice how IF > 1 makes no difference in the results.
+Now, notice how IF > 1 makes no difference in the results (see Figure 2).

 ![IF](images/if.png)